kotserge/pinn-curriculum-learning/README.md

 ### PDE

-The PDE in the initial experiments is the [Convection–Diffusion Equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) (CDE) with no diffusion term, a scalar convection term and sine wave as the boundary condition.
+The PDE in the initial experiments is the [Convection–Diffusion Equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) (CDE) with no diffusion term and a scalar convection term with a continuous boundary as well as a sine wave as the initial condition.

 ### Loss Function